 Councillors, administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person a council's adopted code of conduct applies to, must comply with the applicable provisions of their council's code of conduct.
 It is the personal responsibility of council officials to comply with the standards in the code and to regularly review their personal circumstances and conduct with this in mind.

-Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a council committee member or delegate of the council to comply with a council's code of conduct may give rise to disciplinary action.

 PART 2 DEFINITIONS

 In this code the following terms have the following meanings: